 The image to the left shows what the leather should look like after one application of colour.
 DO NOT try to achieve a perfect finish with the first coat.

-Wait 30 minutes for the colourant to thoroughly dry and then proceed to spray the colourant onto theleather.
-Set up your spray gun or airbrush and then spray the leather at a comfortable distance, being carefull not to over apply the colour.
+Wait 30 minutes for the Colourant to thoroughly dry and then proceed to spray the Colourant onto the leather.
+Set up your spray gun or airbrush and then spray the leather at a comfortable distance, being careful not to over apply the colour.
 It is best to practice a bit on a piece of paper to get the hang of spraying first.
-Spray the colourant on in thin layers.
+Spray the Colourant on in thin layers.
 This avoids runs and so makes for a nicer finish.

-Because the colourant we're using is water based it takes a few minutes to dry.
-We therefore advise you to spray one area and then dry it using a hair drier.
+Because the Colourant we're using is water based it takes a few minutes to dry.
+We therefore advise you to spray one area and then dry it using a hair dryer.
 Doing it this way reduces the chance of runs.
-If you do see a run, just wipe it off with a cloth or sponge and then re-spray the area.
+If you do see a run, just dab it off with a cloth or sponge and then re-spray the area.

 The above two images are of the seat thoroughly coloured.
 As standard the leather has a slight shine to it.
 This can be either increased using a gloss finish, matted down using a matt finish or kept the same using a satin finish.
 Our customer required a matt finish for this item, which is shown in the pictures below.